 Duodenal atresia is the most common type of intestinal blockage that develops before birth, affecting about one in 2,500-5,000 newborns.
-California Pediatric Surgical Group, with offices in Santa Maria, Thousand Oaks, Santa Barbara, and two in Ventura, California, provides comprehensive care for infants with duodenal atresia.
+California Pediatric Surgical Group, with offices in Santa Barbara, and in Ventura, California, provides comprehensive care for infants with duodenal atresia.
 Call the location nearest you or book an appointment online today to schedule a consultation with a highly-trained specialist in the surgical treatment of duodenal atresia.

 Duodenal atresia is a blockage of the duodenum, which is the first part of the small intestine that connects to the stomach.
 This congenital condition occurs when the duodenum doesn’t develop properly in a fetus.